RoboCup-SSL/ssl-game-controller/README.md

 Purpose: Notify team AI about end of game and log it in log files.

 #### How to give a goal?
-If an autoRef has send a 'possible goal', this event can be accepted on the right.
+If an autoRef has sent a 'possible goal', this event can be accepted on the right.

 To add a goal manually:
 * New Event (on the top)